scotthavard92/Zendesk-Help-Center-Export-Scripts/Article_Information_Export/README.md

 ## Exporting Internal Articles Using OAuth
 You must use an OAuth token to export every article in your Knowledgebase, including non-public ones.
 To obtain a Zendesk OAuth token visit [their API developer console](https://developer.zendesk.com/requests/new), enter your subdomain, then click "authorize".

 Instead of running Zendesk_Guide_Article_Export.py, run OAuth_Full_Export.py.
-Enter the token obtained from the developer portal when prompted by the script as opposedto the basic authentication credentials.
+Enter the token obtained from the developer portal when prompted by the script as opposed to using basic authentication credentials.